Corona-Trace/web-redact/README.md

 # TODO

+- click marker to delete
+- when page is refreshed (first loaded?) slider starts with UNIX start timestamp
 - set map to users location (or to GTO location)
 - when map first loaded, no makers shown for initial time..
 - make it possible to delete locations by deleting places?